sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ```
 DEFAULT_ZONE: http://${EUREKA_USER}:${EUREKA_PASSWORD}@${EUREKA_HOST}/eureka
 ```

-When you start the microservice it should register itself with the Eureka discovery service using the local profile again.
+Once this Eureka client application or Spring application is started it will register itself with the Eureka registry.
 The following shows a `user-rest-service` that has now registered with the discovery service:

 ![services registered in Eureka](images/eureka-service-registered.png)